matvdg/Patfi/README.md

 - Sort your assets by bank
 - Offers tracking graphs
 - Expense tracking by period (day/week/month/year) / by banks / by means of payment / by expense category
-- Income tracking  by period (day/week/month/year)
+- Transactions tracking (income & expenses)  by period (day/week/month/year) and by account
 - Ultra-light cross-platform app & widget in SwiftUI (iOS 26 / iPadOS 26 / macOS 26 / visionOS 26 / watchOS 26) with LiquidGlass